pengkang12/pengkang12.github.io/_pages/about.md

 <span style="padding: 2pt 5pt; border-radius: 10px; color: white; background-color: #AB9758;">January, 2024</span> I earned my Master's degree in Computer Science from the University of Texas at San Antonio.

+/*
-//<span style="color: white; background-color: #AB9758;">Febraruy, 2024</span> I will be starting a new position as a tenure-track assistant professor at Sacramento State University in August 2024.
+<span style="color: white; background-color: #AB9758;">Febraruy, 2024</span> I will be starting a new position as a tenure-track assistant professor at Sacramento State University in August 2024.
+*/